 Candidates can retake Cambridge International AS Level and Cambridge International A Level as many times as they want to.
-Cambridge International AS & A Levels are linear qualifications.
-Candidates must enter for an option that leads to certification.
+Information on retake entries is at www.cambridgeinternational.org/retakes

 To confirm what entry options are available for this syllabus, refer to the Cambridge Guide to Making Entries for the relevant series.